WladimirW/netnei/tutorial/step_0/README.md

 Operation-Location is the key to the value, we need to access.
 The whole Azure recognizeText service works in two parts.
 The first part is the posting of the image as we've done above.
 The second part is accessing the information we get from Azure.
 These information are stored at a specific URL.
 This URL is exactly the value of the 'Operation-Location' key we get as a response to our post request from above.
 So if everything worked up to this point, we print an URL into the console, when we call our function.
-To call the function, simply add the following code at the end of your script:
+To call the function, simply add the following code **at the end of your script**:

 ```python
 postToCloud(mode, 'bild1.jpg')